chrisgrieser/nvim-tinygit/README.md

 ### Fixup & Squash Commits
-- `fixupCommit` lets you select a commit from the last X commits and runs `git commit --fixup` on the selected commit
+- `fixupCommit` lets you select a commit from the last X commits and runs `git commit --fixup` on the selected commit.
+- If there are no staged changes, stages all changes (`git add --all`), like `smartCommit`.
 - Use `squashInstead = true` to squash instead of fixup (`git commit --squash`).
 - `autoRebase = true` automatically runs rebase with `--autosquash` and `--autostash` afterward, confirming all fixups and squashes **without opening a